 A Multi-Tiered System of Supports is a systematic, continuous improvement framework that focuses on the positive educational experiences and outcomes of all students

-MTSS assists schools to identify and organise resources responsively through alignment and monitoring of curriculum standards and behavioural expectations.
+MTSS assists schools to identify and organise resources and pedagogy responsively through alignment and monitoring of curriculum standards and behavioural expectations.
 Practices are implemented with fidelity and sustained over time in order to accelerate the educational outcomes of every student.

 MTSS centres on a strong foundation of universal, research-based approaches which increase in intensity and individualisation until the barriers to learning are addressed.
 The result is a continuum of resources, strategies and structures that directly address the academic, communication, social, wellbeing, and behavioural variances across all cohorts.

 Traditionally, emphasis is placed on Tier 1 which encompasses whole-school quality differentiated instruction and support for all students.
 Tier 2 comprises of supplemental instruction and supports, with Tier 3 delivering intensive, individualised intervention.